What Is Coffee? History, Types, and Benefits

 Regular coffee

-Regular coffee has a wide range of brewing methods, including drip, pour-over, and French press.
+Regular coffee has a wide range of coffee brewing methods, including drip, pour-over, and French press.
 It’s usually made by brewing ground coffee beans with hot water and can be enjoyed black (if you’re so bold) or with added milk, sugar, or cream.
 The flavor of regular coffee can vary a lot based on the type of beans used, the roast level, and the brewing method.
 Common flavor notes include chocolate, nuts, fruit, and spices, making each cup a totally unique experience.

 Espresso drinks